OctopusDeploy/blog/blog/2025-03/removing-sha1-tentacles/index.md

 ### Octopus Server Linux container customers

-We plan to release an in-product configuration option to turn on/off the SHA-1 tentacle support in Octopus Server 2025.2 and remove support for SHA-1 Tentacles in the subsequent Octopus Server 2025.3 release.
+We plan to release an in-product configuration option to turn on/off the SHA-1 Tentacle support in Octopus Server 2025.2 and remove support for SHA-1 Tentacles in the subsequent Octopus Server 2025.3 release.
 These changes will impact Octopus Server Linux container customers only.

 As a self-hosted customer, you control the update cycle of your Octopus Server and, therefore, have some flexibility around how and when to perform the appropriate updates.
 We recommend you take action as soon as possible.

-In the future, we expect to add features in Octopus Server to support automatically regenerating certificates on the Octopus Server and all Tentacles.
-We're currently in the discovery phase of this work.
-We're particularly interested in hearing from customers who'd like to discuss their current credential management and rotation practices.

 ### Octopus Server Windows customers

 There are no immediate required actions for Octopus Server Windows self-hosted customers.
 This is because we can continue to support SHA-1 certificates using supported operating systems and runtime environments for the time being.

 As a self-hosted customer, you control the update cycle of your Octopus Server and, therefore, have some flexibility around how and when to perform updates.
 We still recommend you take action and move off SHA-1 certificates as soon as possible.

+### Future work

 In the future, we expect to add features in Octopus Server to support automatically regenerating certificates on the Octopus Server and all Tentacles.
 We're currently in the discovery phase of this work.
 We're particularly interested in hearing from customers who would like to discuss their current credential management and rotation practices.